surajkarki66/image-compressor/README.md

  $ npm run package-win
 ```

-`Note: After building ,the build files will be stored in release-builds directory.
-Also you can download binary or exe of the software from github releases for particular operating system`
+`Note: After building ,the build files will be stored in release-builds directory.`